dmz44/Robotics_Assignment_1/README.md

 Verify that you have Docker shell, e.g. root@remote-pc-humble.
 You will not be able to execute the simulation outside docker shell.

+**[Remote PC]** The configuration location can be accessed by following the terminal command.
+Go to the folder below inside the Docker container and look for the appropriate Lua script.
+Note that you have to change the path to your group's corresponding number.

+    cd ~/turtlebot3_ws/install/turtlebot3_manipulation_cartographer/share/turtlebot3_manipulation_cartographer/config
+    vi turtlebot3_2d.lua

-Bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command.
+**[Remote PC]** After editing the lua script, bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command.

     ros2 launch turtlebot3_manipulation_bringup gazebo.launch.py